berkeleysquare/videoj/README.md

 Open browser to http://localhost:8000

 # Managment Application
-To create / edit the json files that define collection:
+To create / edit the json files that define collections:

 ```
-cd management
+cd manager
 yarn start
 ```
 Open browser to http://localhost:8080/